Off to Plitvice Lakes National Park

 Lake Bled’s Fairytale Castle

 One of Jeff’s official to-dos was to take a gondola ride out to the church island, so we did.
 You don’t realize how far away the church is until you’re out in the middle of the lake fifteen minutes later and still not there, or even close.
+But it’s certainly one of the best viewpoints of Lake Bled!
 You would think the gondola guy would be completely cut from rowing a fourteen-person boat all day every day, but he was really just an average guy with an average build.

 Interestingly, he told us that in the 1600s, 22 families were awarded the rights to row pilgrims to and from the church island and that, today, only the same 22 families are still allowed to row.
 Some of the families have changed over time; if a family doesn’t have a son to pass the boating rights down to, they might bequeath them to a nephew or a husband.
 Once at the island, we hiked 100 stairs to the church.
 Supposedly, you can make a wish, ring the church bell, and Mary will grant it. …The church bell rings all day.